cdcalderon/rareskills-week9/rare-skills/contracts/ReadOnly/ReadOnly_Summary_Explanation_2.md

 # Exploit

-Rhe attacker deploys a `PoolAttacker` contract, which initially deposits some ETH into `ReadOnlyPool`.
+The attacker deploys a `PoolAttacker` contract, which initially deposits some ETH into `ReadOnlyPool`.
 When the attack function is called, it triggers the `removeLiquidity` function, withdrawing the initial deposit.
 This withdrawal then triggers the `receive` function in `PoolAttacker`, which calls the `snapshotPrice` function in `VulnerableDeFiContract`.
 The key here is the timing of this call.
 It captures the `LP token price` at a time when the ETH has been withdrawn but the corresponding LP tokens have not been burned yet.

 ```solidity
 function removeLiquidity() external nonReentrant {